+In 2015 she completed a practice-led PhD at Nottingham Trent University (NTU) where she is an associate lecturer in the Photography Department.
 Her PhD research ‘What is it “to move” a photograph?
-Artistic tactics for destabilising and transforming images’ stemmed from pressing concerns encountered in her practice.
-This investigation enquired into how artistic practices, intervening in existing images, ‘move’ images in the sense of destabilising and transforming.
+Artistic tactics for destabilising and transforming images’ enquired into how artistic practices, intervening in existing images, ‘move’ images in the sense of destabilising and transforming.
 The notion ‘to move’ led this investigation and it offered new insights on the operations of de-contextualisation and re-contextualisation, montage, the categories of the still and the moving image and the ‘affective encounter’ based on touching.
 In parallel to exploring the artistic tactics of gleaning, working with archives, the performance-lecture, montage and a tactic I have called ‘performing documents’.
 Thus, this enquiry argues for a ‘performative materiality’ to renovate the discourse on images.
 Specifically, the work makes evident a form of ‘affective encountering’ of images which acknowledges their materiality.

 She has experience in publishing and presenting my research at an international level.
 Recent presentations: ‘Images that touch’ at Montehermoso, 2018, ’Postcards from the Anthropocene, Unsettling the Geopolitics of Representation, Univ. of Edinburgh, 2017.